Laminational models for some spaces of polynomials of any degree: Some special types of invariant geodesic laminations

-The process of finding $\lam^c$ was described in much more detail in \cite{bopt10}.
-Observe that if $\ell$ is a critical leaf of $\lam^c$ then, since by Lemma~\ref{l:cones} there are at most countably many leaves of $\lam^c$ emanating from the endpoints of $\ell$, we see that $\ell$ is the limit of leaves of $\lam$ disjoint from $\ell$.
-Hence $\si_d(\ell)$ is a point separated from the rest of the circle by images of those leaves.
-It follows that $\ell$ is either disjoint from all other leaves or gaps of $\lam^c$ or is an edge of an all-critical gap of $\lam^c$.
+\begin{lem} If $\lam^p$ is a perfect invariant geodesic lamination, then at most two leaves of $\lam^p$ share an endpoint.
+Moreover, any leaf of $\lam^p$ is a limit of uncountably many leaves of $\lam^p$ disjoint from $\ell$.
+If a leaf $\ell$ is critical, then $\si_d(\ell)$ is a point separated from the rest of the circle by images of those leaves converging to $\ell$ so that $\ell$ is either disjoint from all other leaves or gaps of $\lam^p$ or is an edge of an all-critical gap of $\lam^p$ disjoint from all other leaves or gaps of $\lam^p$. \end{lem}